AWS Case Study: Dextra

-In addition to AWS’s capacity for supporting multiple technologies, Dextra also depends on the ability to manage resources.
+In addition to capacity for supporting multiple technologies, Dextra also depends on AWS for the ability to manage resources.
 “The number of Amazon EC2 instances we run at a given time varies depending on how many projects we are developing and their characteristics, and can reach hundreds of servers.
 When the project is done, we simply decommission the instances, drastically reducing inventory costs,” notes Bill Coutinho.

 Dextra realizes additional savings through reduced maintenance and personnel expenses.
 In fact, the company has been able to grow its business considerably, yet does not feel pressured to expand its IT staff.
 Beyond cost-cutting, AWS helped Dextra decrease infrastructure setup from a few weeks down to a few hours, allowing the company to complete projects within much shorter timelines.